-HAPS boards and other boards that connect the built-in JTAG port directly to four header pins on the board allow the JTAG cable to simply be connected directly to the header pins.
+Boards that connect the built-in JTAG port directly to four header pins on the board allow the JTAG cable to simply be connected directly to the header pins.
 This configuration works for both directly connected devices and serially chained devices.